getsentry/sentry-dart/dio/README.md

 }
 ```

 Depending on your configuration, this adds performance tracing and http breadcrumbs.
+Also, exceptions from invalid http status codes or parsing exceptions are automatically captured.

 #### Resources